Bonnet (headgear): Women

 Most middle-class women in the 19th century would have had at least two bonnets, one suitable for summer weather, often made from straw, and one made from heavier fabric for winter wear.
 This is where the tradition of an Easter bonnet originated, when women would switch from their winter bonnet to their summer bonnet.
 Wealthier women would have many bonnets, suitable for different occasions.

 Women of some religious groups have continued to wear bonnets for worship or everyday clothing.
 This is especially the case among Anabaptist Christianity (Old Order Mennonites, Schwarzenau Brethren, River Brethren, Amish) and other plain people, such as plain-dressing Conservative Friends (Quakers).
 Bonnets were adopted by the Salvation Army based on 1 Corinthians 11, as part of uniform for women.
 Initially, Salvation Army bonnets were introduced as symbolic and representative protection for women and were reinforced with black tar to turn them into physical helmets to protect against the projectiles thrown by pagans.
 Later versions were smaller when there was no longer any need for protection.
-The bonnet has now been replaced with a bowler hat.
+The bonnet has since been replaced with a bowler hat.

 In France, single women wore elaborate yellow and green bonnets to honor St. Catherine's Day on November 25.
 The French expression coiffer Sainte-Catherine ('don St. Catherine's bonnet'), an idiom that describes an unmarried woman of 25 years or older, derives from this custom.

-Slave women shipped from Africa, who traditionally wore African head dress in their native countries, were given European styles of bonnets.
-Slaves working household tasks they were often given bonnets of a traditional European maid style, while slaves in the field wore hand-tied sunbonnets.
+Enslaved women shipped from Africa, who traditionally wore African head dress in their native countries, were given European styles of bonnets.
+The enslaved working household tasks they were often given bonnets of a traditional European maid style, while the enslaved in the field wore hand-tied sunbonnets.
 These head bonnets were preferred by the masters for hygiene, while also offering protection from the sun.

 Men

-The word bonnet for male headgear was generally replaced in English by cap before 1700, except in Scotland, where bonnet and the Scots language version bunnet remained in use, originally for the widely worn blue bonnet, and now especially for military headgear, like the feather bonnet (not to be confused with those worn by Native Americans, for which bonnet was also used), Glengarry, Kilmarnock and Balmoral.
-The Tudor bonnet remains a term for a component of the academic regalia of some universities, and is not unlike the common male bonnet of the 16th century.
+The word bonnet for male headgear was generally replaced in English by cap before 1700, except in Scotland, where bonnet and the Scots language version bunnet remained in use, originally for the widely worn blue bonnet, and since then for military headgear, like the feather bonnet (not to be confused with those worn by Native Americans, for which bonnet was also used), Glengarry, Kilmarnock and Balmoral.
+The Tudor bonnet remains part of the academic regalia of some universities, and is not unlike the male bonnet of the 16th century.

 Bonnet is also the term for the puffy velvet fabric inside the coronet of some male ranks of nobility, and "the affair of the bonnets" was a furious controversy in the France of Louis XIV over the mutual courtesies due between the magistrates of the Parliament de Paris and the Dukes of France.

-The Scotch bonnet pepper was named for its resemblance to a bonnet worn by men in Scotland in the past, as it had a pom pom at the top which indicates the difference form the men's bonnet and women's bonnet.
+The Scotch bonnet pepper was named for its resemblance to a bonnet worn by men in Scotland in the past, as it has a pom pom at the top which distinguishes it from men's and women's bonnets.